 The final section is called “Tarot & Astrology”, and is the shortest section by far.
 That’s pretty self-explanatory, I think, and most of this section is made up of various charts for astrological correspondences (the basic template used here is that of the Golden Dawn).
 It’s very convenient for quick reference, and this is the only section of the book that talks about anything that’s not strictly Tarot cards.
 Considering that, of all the systems applied over the years to the cards, astrology is probably by far the most common, this was a thoughtful addition to the book on the part of the authors.

 I’ve been using this book a lot lately, and overall, I think it’s very good.
-It can probably be used with success by beginners and advanced Tarot readers alike.** In Germany, another use of the word “praxis” is to denote a rigorous practice test designed to help students pass the Abitur, which is essentially the equivalent of the SATs here in the US (albeit much more academically intense than our sad excuse for a college aptitude test – man, do I sound condescending.
-I guess I’m still fired up from my commercialism rant.
-It’s true, though, what I say about the SATs).
+It can probably be used with success by beginners and advanced Tarot readers alike.** In Germany, another use of the word “praxis” is to denote a rigorous practice test designed to help students pass the Abitur, which is essentially the equivalent of the SATs here in the US (albeit much more academically intense than our sad excuse for a college aptitude test – man, do I sound like a jerk.
+I guess I’m still fired up from my commercialism rant).
 With that in mind, this book is basically just a Tarot study guide, and as such, it is very well done.

 But doggone-it, it is not complete.